Helping children cope with separation and divorce

 - Respect reasonable limits set by the other parent.
 Don’t undermine the other parent’s authority or reverse any decision he or she has made.
 Discuss rules and discipline with the other parent so that you’re as consistent as possible in both households.

-- Don’t expect your child to act as a messenger or go-between.
-He shouldn’t be expected to give you information about the other parent’s activities, friends or income.
+- Communicate directly with the other parent, and don’t expect children to act as messengers.
+They shouldn’t be expected to give you information about the other parent’s activities, friends or income.

 - Your children may feel like their relationship with extended family, such as aunts and uncles, is also changing.
 Recognize these feelings and give lots of opportunities to keep those connections.

-- Keep other important adults in your child’s life (teachers, daycare providers, sport coaches) informed about what’s happening so that they can watch for any warning signs that your child is having trouble coping.
+- Keep other important adults in your children’s life (teachers, child care providers, sport coaches) informed about what’s happening so that they can watch for any warning signs that your child is having trouble coping.

-- Give important medical and school information to the other parent.
+- Share important medical and school information with the other parent.
 Try to attend meetings and appointments together so that you can both be informed.